HailinChenbcit/2800-202210-DTC02/README.md

 ### Project Title
 WorryLess
 ### Project Description
-Our team, Copium, is developing a journaling app, Worryless, to help people who struggle with anxiety to manage their worries with an allotted time to worry about their personal conflicts
+Our team, Copium, is developing a journaling app, Worryless, to help people who struggle with anxiety to manage their worries with a time-boxed worry-time session in which they reflect on their various worries.

 ### The Team
 - Hailin(Adam) Chen - github: https://github.com/HailinChenbcit